NCResources/NCResources.github.io/README.md

-# Hello, this site has some secrets.
+# Hi there👋, this site has some secrets.